Juliet Fraser: Contemporary music

 Fraser is best known as an interpreter of contemporary classical music.
 Her repertoire focuses on new works for solo voice, voice and tape/electronics, voice and piano (with duo partner Mark Knoop), and voice and ensemble.

-She has performed as a soloist with Ensemble MusikFabrik, Klangforum Wien, Ensemble Modern, London Sinfonietta, BBC Scottish Symphony Orchestra, Asko|Schönberg, Talea Ensemble, Remix Ensemble, Plus-Minus and Quatuor Bozzini.
+She has performed as a soloist with Ensemble MusikFabrik, Klangforum Wien, Ensemble Modern, London Sinfonietta, BBC Scottish Symphony Orchestra, Asko|Schönberg, Talea Ensemble, Remix Ensemble, Plus-Minus, Quatuor Bozzini, and Explore Ensemble.
 She has a long-standing duo with pianist Mark Knoop.

 Festival appearances include Aldeburgh Festival, Huddersfield Contemporary Music Festival, TECTONICS Glasgow, IRCAM's ManiFeste Paris, Lucerne Festival, Milano Musica, Munich Biennale, Musikfest Berlin, November Music and TIME:SPANS (NYC).
 She has performed at venues including the Wigmore Hall, Queen Elizabeth Hall and Kings Place London, Symphony Hall Birmingham, Berlin Philharmonie, Elbphilharmonie Hamburg, Alte Oper Frankfurt, Wiener Konzerthaus, Centre Pompidou Paris, L'Auditori Barcelona, Casa da Música Porto and Helsinki Music Centre.

 Fraser has developed particularly close partnerships with a range of significant contemporary composers.
 In 2016 she premiered Bernhard Lang's The Cold Trip, part 2 at the MaerzMusik festival in Berlin and Michael Finnissy's Andersen-Liederkreis at Transit festival in Belgium, both with pianist Mark Knoop.
 In the same year, Rebecca Saunders wrote Skin for Fraser and Klangforum Wien; it was premiered at the Donaueschingen Festival and performed again at the Huddersfield Contemporary Music Festival, where she was described as sounding "positively alien at various points, adding unsettling frissons to our perception of the nature of the voice".
 The premiere recording of this work appears on the Donaueschingen-released recording from that year.
 Fraser has given premiere performances of a number of works by Saunders, notably The Mouth, for voice and electronics, in 2020.
 In the 2021/22 season she premiered two new works by Pascale Criton.